Visualization#

 Recording to File (ViewerFile)#

 The ViewerFile backend records simulation data to JSON or binary files for later replay or analysis.
-This is useful for capturing simulations for debugging, sharing results, or post-processing.

 File formats:

-: Human-readable JSON format (no additional dependencies).bin
+.json: Human-readable JSON format (no additional dependencies).bin: Binary CBOR2 format (more efficient, requirescbor2package)

 To use binary format, install the optional dependency: